ZNielsen/PodRacer/README.md

 A podcast catch-up service running on your very own server!

+I'm running one at [podracer.zachn.me](podracer.zachn.me), feel free to take the service for a spin.
+I'm planning on keeping this up and available for free, but I'm not making any promises until this project becomes a bit more stable.

 ## Features
 - **Self hosted** - complete autonomy over your feeds
 - **Time shift podcasts** - Have a favorite show that died out and want to relive it?
 PodRacer lets you experience it anew by creating a feed where the first episode was published _today_.